Lumenified/RocketTelemetry/README.md

 The project will run on localhost:8080.

 ### Frontend
 Change directory to frontend.
-By typing:
+You'll install the necessary dependencies by typing:
 ```bash
 npm install
 ```
-You'll install the dependencies into node_modules folder (currently ignored by .gitignore file).
-Then type:
+To start the react app, type:
 ```bash
 npm start
 ```